proycon/lexmatch/README.md

 ```

 You may provide multiple lexicons as well as multiple test files, the output
 will output the lexicon and/or test file in such cases.
-Do note that only the
-*first* matching lexicon is returned, rather than all matches.
+If multiple lexicons match, they are all returned (delimited by a semicolon).
 The order of the
 results is arbitrary.

 If you don't care for the exact positions but rather want to compute a